evervault/evervault-ruby/README.md

 # Evervault Ruby SDK

-The [Evervault](https://evervault.com) Ruby SDK is a toolkit for encrypting data as it enters your server, working with Cages, and proxying your outbound api requests to specific domains through [Outbound Relay](https://docs.evervault.com/concepts/relay/outbound-interception) to allow them to be decrypted before reaching their target.
+The [Evervault](https://evervault.com) Ruby SDK is a toolkit for encrypting data as it enters your server, working with Cages, and proxying your outbound API requests to specific domains through [Outbound Relay](https://docs.evervault.com/concepts/relay/outbound-interception) to allow them to be decrypted before reaching their target.

 ## Getting Started